 Even when complete, Bucharest’s new cathedral is not likely to make the list.

 Righting a wrong

 Incredibly, despite having lived in Romania for more than two decades and having travelled at length around most of the country, the monasteries had until earlier this month somehow passed me by.
-Taking the opportunity provided by a long weekend (Romania was celebrating its national day, the day when Moldavia and Wallachia were unified with Transylvania to form the country we know today) I decided to right that particular wrong.
+Taking the opportunity provided by Romania’s national day, December 1, which marks the day in 1918 when Moldavia and Wallachia were unified with Transylvania to form the country we know today, I decided to right that particular wrong.